muhamadkevin/Titanic-classification/README.md

 ## 📊 Results

-The best model produced (e.g., Random Forest) achieved an accuracy of about **[Write your accuracy here, e.g., 81%]** on the test data.
+The best model produced RandomForestClassifier achieved an accuracy of about **80.3%** on the test data.

 ## 🚀 How to Run